YuvalDahari/whatsapp-web/README.md

 - Add friends, send messages, and display conversations in their chat.
 - Navigate between chats.
 - Display time, last messages and friends photos of each conversation.

-## Directory & File Overview

-### Review

-The project is primarily built with JavaScript (React) and includes various elements ranging from components to data management utilities and assets.
-This section provides an overview of these key elements:

-- `App.js`: Initializes the user data with the local storage and handles the routing of the main pages.
-- `login`: Manages the login page.
-Simple yet integrated with local storage.
-- `register`: Manages the registration page.
-All fields undergo validation based on a predefined set of rules.
-- `special pages`: Handles attempts to access the app from invalid URLs.
-- `messages`: Manages the messages page.
-- `conversations`: Handles the conversations component on the messages page.
-- `chatSection`: Manages the chatSection component on the messages page.
-- `background`: Establishes general guidelines for the backgrounds of different pages.
-- `Users`: Stores utility functions to manage the data.
-- `photos`: Stores the photos used in the project.

-### Hierarchy

-- public
-  - css
-    - bootstrap.min.css
-  - photos

-- src
-  - Users
-  - background
-  - chatSection
-  - conversations
-  - form
-  - login
-  - messages
-  - register
-  - special pages
-  - App.js

 ## Future Enhancements